0x2447196/raypeatarchive/documents/raypeat.com/coronaryprogesterone.md

 A R T I C L E Progesterone, not estrogen, is the coronary protection factor of women.
-In the 1940s, around the time that Hans Selye was reporting that estrogen causes shock, and that progesterone protects against many stress- related problems, the anthropologist Ashley Montague published The Natural Superiority of Women.
+In the 1940s, around the time that Hans Selye was reporting that estrogen causes shock, and that progesterone protects against many stress- related problems, the anthropologist Ashley Montagu published The Natural Superiority of Women.
 Later, as I looked at the history of endocrine research, it seemed apparent that progesterone was responsible for many of the biological advantages of females, such as a longer average life-span, while